apache/pekko/docs/src/main/paradox/typed/durable-state/persistence.md

 The reason a new behavior can't be returned is that behavior is part of the actor's state and must also carefully be reconstructed during recovery from the persisted state.
 This would imply that the state needs to be encoded such that the behavior can also be restored from it.
-That would be very prone to mistakes which is why it is not allowed in Akka Persistence.
+That would be very prone to mistakes which is why it is not allowed in Pekko Persistence.

 For basic actors you can use the same set of command handlers independent of what state the entity is in.
 For more complex actors it's useful to be able to change the behavior in the sense